CoreCivic: Kansas

-In Late 2021, Leavenworth Detention Center was closed due to President Joe Biden executive order on private prisons.
+In late 2021, Leavenworth Detention Center, owned by CoreCivic since 1992, was closed due to President Biden's executive order on private prisons.
 In 2025, CoreCivic prepared to reopen the once-maximum security prison to hold up to 1,000 ICE detainees, despite a court order blocking the reopening.
 The City of Leavenworth argued CoreCivic lacked a necessary special use permit to reopen the facility.
-Nevertheless, CoreCivic advertised job openings, made roof repairs and erected a new sign, "Midwest Regional Reception Center.
+Nevertheless, CoreCivic advertised job openings, made roof repairs and erected a new sign with the facility's new name, Midwest Regional Reception Center.